Ajpantuso/ajpantuso.github.io/content/bio.md

 #### Application Support Analyst II (Dec 2018 - Sep 2020)

-- Transitioned to a FTE role and served as a team lead.
+- Served as a team lead supervising other team members and acting as a primary point of contact for customers.
 - Ran an on-call rotation and served as a primary POC for all incident management tasks.
 - Transitioned team to an agile workflow focused on OKR's such as MTTR.